SuperOfficeDocs/superoffice-docs/docs/email/mailkit.md

 **Outgoing:**

 The better and more modern way is to use port 587 on outgoing mail.
-It starts of unencrypted, but the connection is upgraded to encrypted (using STARTTLS) if the server supports it.
-Connections to 587 should not have the SSL checkbox, as it starts off without encryption (and that checkbox will enforce encryption from the beginning of the connection).
+It starts unencrypted, but the connection is upgraded to encrypted (using STARTTLS) if the server supports it.
+Connections to 587 should not have the SSL checkbox, as it starts without encryption (and that checkbox will enforce encryption from the beginning of the connection).

-If your server support to use port 587 on outgoing mail, using that port is much better than 465:
+If your server supports using port 587 on outgoing mail, using that port is much better than 465:

-The normal behavior when connection to port 465 (outgoing), is that the connection is wrapped in a secure connection.
+The normal behavior when the connection to port 465 (outgoing), is that the connection is wrapped in a secure connection.
 If you can [telnet][2] to that port, and get the result back in clear-text, ie. it is not encrypted.
 To troubleshoot SSL/encrypted connections, use Putty.

 MailKit expects connections to port 465 to be encrypted.